 I’ve been on the lookout for a killer onion ring recipe for a while now, and I haven’t had any luck- so I decided to make one myself!
 Let me tell you these Vegan Onion Rings were gobbled up pretty quickly over here and had me thinking next time I need to make a double batch!

 Okay, back to the baking process.
-Next, you need to mix the breadcrumbs and garlic powder in two bowls, and then the rest of the ingredients in another bowl.
+Next, you need to mix the breadcrumbs and garlic powder in two bowls (this is key to avoid all the breadcrumbs from clumping together down the road).
+Then add the rest of the ingredients into another bowl.
 And then you just dip from one bowl to the other.
 Bake them for 10 minutes.
 Flip them.
 Then bake them for 5 more minutes.
 Whether it’s as an appetizer or as a side dish, you can’t go wrong because the process is easy peasy.

 Sometimes you just crave something a little more comforting than a salad.
 And with my way of eating, I can’t just whip to A&W and order some onion rings.
 This recipe brings enjoyment back to comfort foods for me.
 I used spelt bread crumbs (from a fresh loaf) in this recipe but gluten-free bread crumbs would work here too.
 So these can be gluten free onion rings, for all those celiacs out there.
 This easy vegan appetizer is healthier than the A&W options and quite straightforward to make!
 So even I, with a sensitive stomach can enjoy the taste.
 They have the crunch and the sweetness that is the beauty of a classic onion ring.

 here are a few reasons why I love these vegan onion rings, so listen up!

 - These baked onion rings are super easy to put together.
 It takes 25 minutes to make them.
 In the end, you’re left with crunchy onion rings that will satisfy your tastebuds.
 This recipe is great as a side dish or a delicious addition alongside some other vegan appetizers.